White Heat: Filming

 The production began on May 5, 1949, and lasted six weeks until completion on June 20.
-Walsh made use of a number of locations in southern California; first by going to the Santa Susana Mountains (near his home) to shoot "chase scenes".
+Walsh made use of a number of locations in Southern California, first by going to the Santa Susana Mountains (near his home) to shoot "chase scenes".
 He then moved on to an old Southern Pacific tunnel near Chatsworth to stage the opening robbery scenes.
 Urban street scenes along with the "Milbank Hotel" were shot in and around Van Nuys.
 The "hideaway lodge sequences" were shot at the Warner ranch, the interior scenes in the studio itself, and the climax scene at an oil refinery near Torrance, south of Los Angeles.
-The drive-in theater scenes were shot at the now demolished San Val Drive-In in Burbank.
+The drive-in theater scenes were shot at the now-demolished San Val Drive-In in Burbank.

 Jack Warner wanted the prison mess hall scene replaced for budgetary reasons, stating the "cost of a single scene with 600 extras and only one line of dialogue would be exorbitant."
-For this reason, Warner wanted the scene shot in a chapel, but relented when "the writers pointed out that, apart from the fact that Jarrett would [never be willingly caught in a] chapel", the whole point of the scene was to "have a lot of noise, with rattling knives and forks and chatter, that suddenly goes completely silent when Jarrett first screams."
+For this reason, Warner wanted the scene shot in a chapel, but relented when "the writers pointed out that, apart from the fact that Jarrett would never be [willingly] caught in a chapel", the whole point of the scene was to "have a lot of noise, with rattling knives and forks and chatter, that suddenly goes completely silent when Jarrett first screams."
 The scream was improvised by Cagney, and the shock on everyone's face was real, for neither Cagney nor Walsh informed any of the extras of what was going to happen.
 Warner agreed to the scene on the condition that it be shot in three hours, so "that the extras were through by lunchtime."

 A number of scenes were improvised; Walsh's "personal touches go beyond the script."
 When Cody and his gang hide out in their cabin just after the train heist, Cody has one of his "debilitating headaches", causing him to fall from his chair and fire off a round from his .45.
 This was Walsh's idea, as was the showing of Virginia Mayo's upper thigh on screen.
 Another scene involved Cody giving his wife, Verna, a "seething look", but Walsh improvised and had Cagney knock her off of her chair.
-Cagney claimed it was his idea "to have Cody climb onto Ma Jarrett's lap and sit there; being soothed during one of his psychotic [episodes]", but Walsh has always denied this; claiming many years later that it was his idea.
+Cagney claimed it was his idea "to have Cody climb onto Ma Jarrett's lap and sit there, being soothed during one of his psychotic [episodes]", but Walsh has always denied this, claiming many years later that it was his idea.

 Reception

 Box office

-According to Warner Bros records the film earned $2,189,000 domestically and $1,294,000 foreign.
+According to Warner Bros. records, the film earned $2,189,000 domestically and $1,294,000 overseas.